Vulnerability Management at Scale with Open Source Tools

 A critical vulnerability on a development server != critical vulnerability on production domain controller.

-I once had a junior analyst panic about a critical SSH vulnerability on a honeypot.
+I once had a friend panic about a critical SSH vulnerability they found in my homelab.
 Yes, it was vulnerable.
-That was literally the point.
+It was my honeypot – that was the point.

 4. Measure What Actually Matters